A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

 The intent of Data-Driven Fasting is to use your blood glucose as a guide.
 Don’t be hard on yourself if you feel compelled to eat before your blood glucose drops below your trigger.
 When this happens, try to be mindful of the other factors like exercise, stress, mood, and hormones (e.g., that time of the month for women) that can affect your blood sugars.

 If your blood glucose is a little high, you know you still have plenty of fuel onboard and that all you need is nutrients.
-So, if you are hungry and choose to eat, try to prioritise nutrient-dense foods and meals with a higher protein percentage.
+So, if you are hungry and choose to eat, prioritise nutrient-dense foods and meals with a higher protein percentage.

 This will allow you to draw on your body’s stored fat and glucose while providing the nutrients you need to function optimally, prevent cravings, and preserve precious lean muscle mass.